kkwrecks/replayVideo/README.md

-# replayVideo
+# Loop Youtube Videos

-wrote a script to loop Youtube videos
+Use this code to loops youtube videos in your browser (chrome recommended)

-Paste code in console of the video to be looped.
+Paste code from replayVideo.js in console of the video to be looped.